MattechLab/monalisa/_sources/2-5_coil_sensitivity_map.rst.txt

    :alt: Changing the contrast of the image.

 .. note::
-   The view can be changed by pressing Ctrl + Shift + x , y or z.
+   The view can be changed by pressing Ctrl + Shift + x, y, or z.

    Note that the coordinates shown change as well depending on the view.
-   They are not always reprented as (x, y, z), but depend on the axes shown.
+   They are not always represented as (x, y, z), but depend on the axes shown.

-   By pressing the key "h", the help information for the figure is written in the Matlab console.
+   By pressing the key "h", the help information for the figure is written in the MATLAB console.
-   This information explains all the possible options to manipulated the visualization of the data.
+   This information explains all the possible options to manipulate the visualization of the data.

 The third figure allows visual confirmation of the accuracy of the created mask.
-Keep in mind that the goal of the tresholding is to remove as much noise as possible, but to keep most of the information intact to achieve the best coil sensivity estimation.
+Keep in mind that the goal of the thresholding is to remove as much noise as possible, but to keep most of the information intact to achieve the best coil sensitivity estimation.
-The example shown, give you an idea of a correct thresholding, with most of the brain data mantained with only a small amount of residual noise in the corners, that will be filtered out by the bounding box selection.
+The example shown gives you an idea of correct thresholding, with most of the brain data maintained with only a small amount of residual noise in the corners, that will be filtered out by the bounding box selection.

 Sensitivity Approximation
 -------------------------

-After the first estimation of the coil sensitivity, a heuretic gradient descent algorithm is applied to improve on this estimation.
+After the first estimation of the coil sensitivity, a heuristic gradient descent algorithm is applied to improve on this estimation.
 This is done iteratively for a number of iterations that can be set in the script.
 For further explanation see `ImprovedEstimation`_.

 After each gradient descent step, an image is generated that shows the combined image using the coils.
 This can be used to control the effects of the gradient descent.